bradfrost/atomic-design/chapter-5.md

 Let's break down these steps a bit further.

 ### Step 1: make a thing
-You have to start somewhere, and having something is better than nothing.
+You have to start somewhere, and having something started is better than nothing at all.
 Pick a project that would be a great pilot for establishing your design system, follow a process similar to the one discussed in [chapter 4](/chapter-4/), think about the atomic design mental model detailed in [chapter 2](/chapter-2/), and you'll end up with a solid foundation for a thoughtful design system and pattern library that helps your team work more effectively and thoughtfully.

 Take the time to package your UI patterns in a pattern library and get it ready to shop around.
 I've talked to several ambitious team members who have built the basic gist of a pattern library over the course of a weekend.
 This effort makes all the difference in the world since it gives something tangible for stakeholders to react to.
 Again: *show, don't tell*.